Here’s a good practice for ticket workflow – add priority and severity levels.

 3. Valuable – Bugs could significantly reduce the value of the system to one or more customers or users.

-5. Discretionary – Bugs can be resolved whenever possible in some future release, allowing for other priorities.
+5. Discretionary – Bugs can be resolved whenever possible in future releases, allowing for other priorities.

 *Read more about this topic in Rex Black’s Critical Testing Processes: Plan, Prepare, Perform, Perfect, chapter 2.

-Keep in mind that the bug priority level and severity level don’t always coincide.
+Remember that the bug priority and severity levels don’t always coincide.
 Although a defect has critical severity, it might not be the highest priority for the client and vice versa.

 For example, a Critical issue with Low priority is when the application crashes after taking steps normal users don’t usually follow (like adding more than 50 phone numbers on an account registration page).

 A Trivial/Minor bug can have a High priority when an image is truncated and not centered.
 This issue will probably have a high priority for the client since it directly affects UX.